-Her cookbook comes out Tuesday (April 10th – you can pre-order here!), and it is a lovely collection of recipes.
+Her cookbook comes out Tuesday (April 10th – you can pre-order here (affiliate link)!), and it is a lovely collection of recipes.
 Her philosophy in the kitchen is efficiency, less is more, and of course, minimalism.
 “I like to think of minimalism as a practice, because it needs constant refining.
 Rules that are too rigid will strip away joy.
 Rules that are too loose will create an overflowing and frustrating kitchen.
 The magic is in the space between, or as Koren refers to it, the magic is in the poetry.
 And mastering that kind of magic takes continual practice.”

 I will be the first to admit that I am not a minimalist; very far from one in fact.
 I dream of new, shiny marble kitchen counters when the dark brown granite tops I have work perfectly fine.
 I’ve replaced rugs and pillows and bedspreads and pictures when my current ones are out of style.
 I have too many books, too many kitchen appliances, too many cake stands.
 My pantry is a disaster.
 But paging through this book didn’t make me feel like a disaster.
 I appreciate Melissa’s commitment to only buying and owning what she needs, and only keeping the tools she needs in her kitchen drawers.
 Maybe one day I’ll develop a system like she has.
 But the good news is that even if you aren’t a minimalist, this book is worth the purchase.
 As I said in my book blurb: “With a welcoming tone, The Minimalist Kitchen invites readers to choose quality over quantity and gently guides with efficiency.
 Melissa’s book is gorgeous and thoughtful, with a strong focus on wholesome ingredients and simplicity that is often lacking in American kitchen culture.
 But, most importantly, her book contains recipes that actually make me excited about cooking dinner again.”